firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q1-JAN/issue-63/2019-01-08-beyond-comprehension.md

 Brian recoils.
 "Say what?"

 "Read Foucault.
 Read Fanon.
 You’ll see!
 We’ve been conditioned to fear ‘the other’ and hate ‘the other,’ which is us.
-We’re perpetrating—I mean, per-pet-uating our own self-punishment system."
+We’re perpetrating — I mean, per-pet-uating our own self-punishment system."

 "Why you talking like a white boy?"